-Na shoots 61 and takes lead in Las Vegas
+Kevin Na shoots 61 and takes lead in Las Vegas

-LAS VEGAS (AP) — Kevin Na matched his career-low Saturday with a 10-under 61 on a day of low scoring in Las Vegas to build a two-shot lead over Patrick Cantlay in the Shiners Hospitals for Children Open.
+“Somebody asked me that yesterday.
+They said, ‘Do you feel like over the ball you’re just going to make everything?’
+No, it’s not that,” Na said.
+“I feel comfortable and I feel confident.
+And all I’m trying to do is hit good putts.”

+They’re ending up in the right spots.
+Na has gained about 5.5 strokes to the field in putting in his last two rounds of 62 on Friday and 61 on Saturday.
+He finished at 22-under 191.

-Na was pumping his fist after every putt down the stretch at the TPC Summerlin, which yielded six scores of 63 or better.
+Na lives in Las Vegas and captured his first PGA Tour title at this tournament in 2011.
+He was pumping his fist after every putt down the stretch at the TPC Summerlin, which yielded six scores of 63 or better and produced an average score of 67.75.

-Na, who lives in Las Vegas and won the 2011 event for his first PGA Tour title, set the tournament’s 54-hole record at 22-under 191.

 Cantlay was staying with him until he failed to get up-and-down from a bunker on the reachable par-4 15th and made bogey from the bunker on the par-3 17th.
 He closed with a 15-foot birdie putt for a 63.

 Cantlay won the tournament two years ago and was runner-up last year.
+He wasn’t bothered by sharing the lead going into the third round, shooting 63 and finishing two shots behind.

+“It’s a four-round tournament.
+It’s what I expect out here,” Cantlay said.
+“Everybody can shoot the lights off this place, especially with the weather like it was today.
+That’s the attitude for tomorrow.
+I know it’s going to take a lot of birdies.
+Fortunately, that’s an attitude I’m comfortable with, and I’m looking forward to tomorrow.”

 Pat Perez had a 62 and was four shots behind.
 Sam Ryder (64) and Lucas Glover (66) were another shot back.